upshotideas/test-data-loader/README.md

 1, "some name", 'some type', "user", "2023-02-27", 'user', "2023-02-27"
 ```
 This mode is directly using H2's `readcsv` function, and therefor is only available when using H2 database.
+If you are using PostgreSQL, via docker/test-containers for testing, please check `POSTGRESQL_COPY` mode.
-If you are using any other database, like PostgreSQL, via docker for testing, you would have to use the custom mode.
+If you are using any other database, you would have to use the `CUSTOM` mode.

+This mode will copy the CSV file as is, and does not support dynamic resolution of data like `CUSTOM` mode.

+### POSTGRESQL_COPY mode
+This mode accepts standard CSV files, similar to the `H2_BUILT_IN` mode.
+It relies on the PostgreSQL DB's capability
+to read data from STDIN, which can contain CSV data.
+The typical file would look exactly as described above.

+This mode is directly using Postgres client's `CopyManager` API, which is equivalent to the `\COPY` of the psql client.
+Therefore, this mode can only be used when Postgres DB is being used in application testing.

-This mode will copy the CSV file as is, with no dymaic contents.
+This mode will copy the CSV file as is, and does not support dynamic resolution of data like `CUSTOM` mode.

 ### Custom mode
 Custom mode allows for using dynamic sql components to be used in the CSV, so they resolve when loading into